gmhub07/gmhub07/README.md

 #### Fun Facts:

 * I am a Movieholic and full time Cinephile.
 You name a movie, I would know it.
 * I don’t drink tea.
-Just coffee only in winters.
+Just coffee.
 * Suits is my favorite season.
 * **Hobbies:** football/soccer, running, and love of travelling.